-You probably grew up believing there is one perfect person who you were supposed to fall in love with and marry.
+You probably grew up believing that one perfect person exists who you had to fall in love with and marry.
 They are our Soulmate, aka, The One.
 And there is this fear that we won’t end up with the one we’re supposed to end up with, so we take this mentality into the dating game and freak out about making sure we pick the right one.

 And that’s exactly what I did.
 I went on a quest to find my Soulmate, the guy that was exactly right for me, have a perfect love, and live happily ever after.
 Seriously.

 I always dreamed that the guy I would end up with or The One would be a tall athletic guy with blonde hair and blue eyes.
 He would be outgoing, adventurous, and into photography and traveling like me.
 He would want to live in different countries and live a non-traditional lifestyle and dress like an outdoorsy, granola hipster.

 The One can understand all my emotions, read my mind, and know exactly what I am thinking, and I don’t even have to say a word.
 He would do and say all the right things because he was, The One.
 Duh.

 When this didn’t happen…and it didn’t, I would FREAK.
 OUT.